MAT4IsGay/BloonsTD6-Mod-Helper/README.md

+# This has been archived!!
+## You can get the new mod helepr here: https://github.com/gurrenm3/BTD-Mod-Helper

+---
+---
+---
+---

 # BloonsTD6-Mod-Helper
 A powerful and easy to use API for BTD6 modding.
 It was created with the successes and failures of previous APIs in mind so it should be significantly easier to use.